SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Experiments

 \subsection{Embodied Question Answering (EQA)}

 \paragraph{Comparisons} We compare our method with six types of agents.
-BlindLLM~\cite{openai2023gpt4} infers their answer without visual input and only with the user question.
-Frame Captions uses LLaVA-v1.5~\cite{liu2024llavaimproved} to caption 50 sampled frames, feeding captions and the question to GPT-4~\cite{openai2023gpt4}.
+BlindLLM~\cite{openai2023gpt4, yang2025qwen3} infers their answer without visual input and only with the user question.
+Frame Captions uses LLaVA-v1.5~\cite{liu2024llavaimproved} to caption 50 sampled frames, feeding captions and the question to LLM~\cite{openai2023gpt4, yang2025qwen3}.
 CG Captions and SVM Captions construct textual scene graphs from episodic memory using ConceptGraphs~\cite{gu2024conceptgraphs} and Sparse Voxel Map~\cite{majumdar2024openeqa}, respectively.
 Multi-Frame directly provides three frames through unified sampling along with the question.
 3D-Mem~\cite{3d-mem} leverages object-centric multi-view Memory Snapshots to preserve spatial and semantic consistency while reducing redundant frames.
-Ours utilizes semantic 3DGS as an episodic memory integrated with VLM interaction, enabling a compact, informative, and effective representation.
+Ours utilizes semantic 3DGS as an episodic memory integrated with VLM~\cite{hurst2024gpt4o, bai2025qwen3} interaction, enabling a compact, informative, and effective representation.

 We reproduce all results except for CG and SVM Captions, for which the code and prompts are not publicly available.
 For the 3D-Mem evaluation, we follow the extracted snapshots provided by the 3D-Mem authors, which contain a small omission (about 1\%), and therefore evaluate 1,623 questions for all reproductions.
 As 3D-Mem constructs its memory based on closed-set categories, we also use closed-set semantic categories in our method for a fair comparison.

-\paragraph{Settings} We follow the EM-EQA setting proposed in OpenEQA~\cite{majumdar2024openeqa}, where the agent answers a user question solely from past visual observations without further exploration.
-Each agent receives episodic memories or sampled frames as input and generates an open-ended textual answer through its corresponding LLMs.
-Performance is evaluated using the LLM-Match metric~\cite{majumdar2024openeqa}, which measures semantic agreement between the predicted and the ground-truth answers by prompting a strong language model~\cite{openai2023gpt4} to judge whether the two answers are semantically equivalent.
+\paragraph{Settings} We follow the EM-EQA setting proposed in OpenEQA~\cite{majumdar2024openeqa}, where the agent answers a question solely from past visual observations without further exploration.
+Each agent receives episodic memories or sampled frames as input and generates an open-ended textual answer via its VLMs.
+Performance is evaluated using the LLM-Match metric~\cite{majumdar2024openeqa} which measures semantic agreement between predicted and ground-truth answers by prompting a strong language model~\cite{openai2023gpt4} to judge whether the two answers are semantically equivalent.
 This metric better captures conceptual correctness than exact string matching, providing a more reliable assessment of reasoning and grounding performance in embodied settings.
+We test our method with both of a closed-source model (GPT-4o)~\cite{hurst2024gpt4o} and an open-source model (Qwen3-VL-8B)~\cite{bai2025qwen3} for the reproducibility and accessibility.